Breaking News!! Spot the Difference! Where Have All the Shoppers Gone?

 Lazada Malaysia chief executive officer Hans-Peter Ressel said every year Lazada sees a larger pool of online shoppers with growing diversity across generations and geographical locations.

 “Our record-breaking performance in the Online Revolution campaign showcases the growing trust and relevancy of e-commerce in Malaysia and how it will continue to benefit Malaysian consumers as well as the entire e-commerce ecosystem,” he said in a statement.

 The top five selling categories include fashion, motor and media, baby and toys, electronic, as well as groceries.

 Most orders had come from Selangor, Penang, Johor, and Perak, which are states where most shopping malls and stores are located.

 Do You Have an E-Commerce Store?
 What is Your Business Strategy This Year?

 E-commerce is not just a passing fad.
 It is the way of the future.
 If you have not future-proofed your business with an e-commerce store, it is still not too late to start now, and reap in the online sales.
 We are pretty much veterans in this digital industry, and we are more than happy to partner with you in building your online empire.

-Leverage on our expertise as #1 Digital Marketing Company in Malaysia and #1 SEO Agency Malaysia, to launch or escalate your business online quickly and grab a piece of the billion dollar online retail market.
+Leverage on our expertise as #1 Digital Marketing Company in Malaysia and #1 SEO Services Malaysia, to launch or escalate your business online quickly and grab a piece of the billion dollar online retail market.
 So call us now at +603-58827008 and let’s discuss how we can work together to make this happen for you.